alejandrogzi/bed2gtf/README.md

 ### Limitations
 At the time of bed2gtf being publicly available some gaps have not been covered yet.

-1. By the last release of bed2gtf (1.5.0) a novel GTF sorting tool have benn already developed, covering one of the past limitations of bed2gtf, the tool resides here: [gtfsort](https://github.com/alejandrogzi/gtfsort)
-2. Biotype.
+1. Biotype.
 As you may know (or not), GTF files specify the gene_biotype of each entry (e.g. protein_coding, processed_pseudogene, snoRNA, etc).
 This is probably the biggest limitation in this release.
 Currently, bed2gtf DOES NOT assume any biotype.
 In future releases will probably be an option to specify the gene_biotype [-b/--biotype] or maybe be included in the isoforms file.

 ### Annex